microsoft/vcpkg-docs/vcpkg/examples/installing-and-using-packages.md

+---
+title: Getting Started with Classic Mode
+description: Learn to get started with SQLite with vcpkg in Classic Mode.
+---

-## Installing and Using Packages Example: SQLite
+# Installing and Using Packages Example: SQLite

 _Note: this old example uses Classic Mode, but most developers will be happier with Manifest Mode.
 See [Manifest Mode: CMake Example](manifest-mode-cmake.md) for an example of converting to Manifest Mode._